 - encouraging theatre-going.

-Depending on the circumstances, the above may include financial support, profile-raising through some of the leading names associated with the RTST and awareness-building through our developing social media channels.
+Our support includes grant funding, profile-raising through some of the leading names associated with the RTST and awareness-building through our developing social media channels.

 We are currently not inviting applications for funding.